 Grade.
 If no grade is received before the expiration of the Incomplete grade, the Incomplete grade lapses to a U (Unsatisfactory) grade.

-Instructor may assign shorter periods of time for the student to submit new work and/or may identify an alternate default grade.
+Instructors may assign shorter periods of time for the student to submit new work and/or may identify an alternate default grade.
 To do so, the instructor completes and submits an Incomplete Grade Submission and Student Contract for Course Completion form to the Registrar's Office.
 Instructors who do not wish to change the expiration date or specify an alternate grade, you are not required to submit this form.

 Procedure.
 Instructors who wish to identify a different expiration date or default grade should submit the Incomplete Grade Submission and Student Contract for Course Completion form using the procedure as follows.